-Back pain affects millions of people every year.
+As a seasoned Sacramento Chiropractor, I have learned that back pain affects millions of people every year.
 There is a great need for solutions.
 The variety of possible solutions that people try is staggering.
 Pills can be toxic and addictive.
 Creams and lotions and patches can be a big hassle and mess.
 Professional services can be very helpful, but not always convenient or affordable… and surgery is the last resort, and not always helpful.

 A recent study published in the November 2010 issue of the journal JMPT looked at the insurance costs of treating over 85,000 patients with back pain.
 It revealed that the most expensive thing you can do when you have back pain is go to the Medical Doctor.
 The average cost was over $1,000.
 The paid cost for going to a Doctor of Chiropractic was 40 percent less than initiating care with an M.D.